 Managers are also available to answer any questions that clients may have regarding their career, and should take the time to make sure the client's questions are answered.
 Also, if a client is experiencing a problem with a showbiz professional, a manager is there to assist and help resolve the problem.

 As you can see, we guide talent from helping the beginner with their pictures and resumes to the seasoned professional working a multi-picture deal.

-We at A1 Talent Success! want every one of our clients to succeed!
+We at A1 Superstars! want every one of our clients to succeed!
 If you're a beginner in entertainment, we will help you develop a professional headshot or comp card and resume.
 We will also assist you in getting jobs that will get you more experience in front of the camera or on stage so you will look better to those casting directors that are looking for talent with experience.
 For the mid-level entertainment talent, we will help them make the move into more lucrative jobs by assisting them in getting their info before the casting directors of larger productions.
 We also will make sure that they are focused on continually moving forward in their career.
 For the advanced entertainment performer, we will assist in looking over the many scripts that they receive, and go over the content and make sure it is compatible with the goals of the talent.

 If you are a sports professional, we will work with you as a liaison between you and the team or governing body of your sport, if necessary, we can also make sure that you know what is going on with any other persons that you may have working with you, handling various affairs, we also will help you find which endorsement opportunities will be best for you, as well as assist in any movie or television opportunities that may come your way.

 We also field the myriad requests for interviews and news on these very visible performers.